PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockC/README.md

 ## Project Based Learning - Creative Brief

  In this project, you will develop responsible and explainable AI algorithms which are human centered.
-This assignment is based on the Kaggle Inclusive Images Challenge (see [here](http://Inclusive%20Images%20Challenge%20|%20Kaggle)) organised by Google and Kaggle.
+ This assignment is based on the Kaggle Inclusive Images Challenge (see [here](http://Inclusive%20Images%20Challenge%20|%20Kaggle)) organised jointly by Google and Kaggle.

  Large, publicly available image datasets, such as ImageNet, Open Images and Conceptual Captions are commonly used to develop and rank image classification algorithms.
 While these datasets are a necessary and critical part of developing useful machine learning (ML) models, some open-source data may be biased.
 As patterns in such datasets ultimately decide what an AI model learns and predicts, such bias may lead us to develop models that may not necessarily reflect the true reality.